16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

-From the Pheruche trail to the Tsola River Cross suspension bridge, climb the ridge briefly with a spectacular view of Amadablum and Khangtega.
+From the Pheriche trail to the Isola River Cross suspension bridge, climb the ridge briefly with a spectacular view of Amadablum and Khangtega.
 The road gradually leads to the village of Pangboche.
-Tea and coffee From Pangboche Trail go down to Imja Khola and over the suspension bridge, pleasant walk to Debuche.
+Tea and coffee From Pangboche Trail go down to Imja Khola and over the suspension bridge, a pleasant walk to Debuche.

 From Debuche 15 m to the Tengboche monastery.
 You can have lunch near a tea shop or hotel.
-From Tengboche you go down to Phungi Tanga and to Sannasa.
+From Tengboche, you go down to Phungi Tanga and Sannyasa.
 It is relatively easy to leave for Namche Bazaar.
-8 hours walk.
+8 hour’s walk.
 You will spend the night in Namche Bazaar.

 Day 13 – Namche to Lukla

 Night in the pension.
-Breakfast, lunch and dinner included.
+Breakfast, lunch, and dinner are included.
 On this day, you will reach an altitude of 2,800 m with a distance of 16 km and a walking time of approximately 6-7 hours.
 After breakfast, walk to the Hillary suspension bridge and drive through several villages.

 His arrival in Lukla brings an afternoon at his last tea house and traditionally a party with his trekking team: he has succeeded!
 Thanks to great teamwork and perseverance, you have achieved a physical achievement that others only dream of.

-This is your last night on the mountain, which can be hard to believe for you that you have already made an attachment with those mountains.
-From Namche Bazaar Trail, go down to the Dudha Koshi River Cross suspension bridge.
+This is your last night on the mountain, which can be hard to believe for you that you have already made an attachment to those mountains.
+From Namche Bazaar Trail, go down to the Dudh Koshi River Cross suspension bridge.
 The road leads through the riverbank to the Jorsalle.